UniMath/agda-unimath/src/synthetic-homotopy-theory/descent-circle-constant-families.lagda.md

 ## Idea

-[Descent data for the circle](synthetic-homotopy-theory.descent-circle.md) for a [constant type family](foundation.constant-type-families.md) is simply the type it evaluates to, together with the identity.
+[Descent data for the circle](synthetic-homotopy-theory.descent-circle.md) for a [constant type family](foundation.constant-type-families.md) is the type it evaluates to, together with the identity.

 ## Definitions